dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

             import numpy as np

     #.
-       Press :kbd:`Shift+Enter` in order to execute the code from the cell.
+       Press :kbd:`Shift+Enter` to execute the code from the cell.
 A tick shows that the code from the specific cell is executed and the time next to it shows how long it took.
-You can also press the play button next to the cell to execute the code.
+Alternatively, you can press the play button next to the cell to execute the code.

-       In the rest of the document you will just have to write ``np.`` to use the functions from `numpy`_.
-Your screen should now look like the following image:
+       In the rest of the document you will have to write ``np.`` to use `numpy`_ functions.
+Your screen should look like the following image:

        .. image:: /learn-more/images/VSC-numpy-import.png
           :width: 100%
           :align: center